xorson/webcash_twinkle/README.md

 ## Usage

 1. The buyer opens a lightning channel with the seller using lncli with the necessary capacity (remember to enable keysend)

 2. The webcash seller loads a local webcash wallet

 3. Both parties enter the corresponding side's pubkey and their desired trade parameters

-4. webcash twinkle will x-check to ensure both parties are 100% in agreement, and then start to piecemeal the transaction.
+4. webcash twinkle will cross-check to ensure both parties are 100% in agreement, and then start to piecemeal the transaction.
 Errors or cheating attempts will cause the script to terminate

 It's recommended prior to starting the script to see if you can push 1 sat accross the channel using lncli --keysend.
 This will help ensure your setup is good and aid any troubleshooting.

 ## Bugs

-~~At the moment, the buyer needs to run the script first and wait for the prompt to inform the seller to run their script.~~ Fixed
+Please report any.

 ## License